JULIELab/jcore-base/jcore-file-reader/README.md

 ```

 ### Objective
 This is a reader for reading in text files, providing them to UIMA for further processing.

 ### Requirement and Dependencies
 The input and output of an AE is done via annotation objects.
 The classes corresponding to these objects are part of the [JCoRe Type System](https://github.com/JULIELab/jcore-base/tree/master/jcore-types).

-### Using the AE - Descriptor Configuration
+### Using the CR - Descriptor Configuration
  In UIMA, each component is configured by a descriptor in XML.
 Such a preconfigured descriptor is available under `src/main/resources/de/julielab/jcore/ ` but it can be further edited if so desired; see [UIMA SDK User's Guide](https://uima.apache.org/downloads/releaseDocs/2.1.0-incubating/docs/html/tools/tools.html#ugr.tools.cde) for further information.

 **1. Parameters**